farukalpay/alpay/README.md

 This repository implements the **Symphonic φ Identity Engine**, a symbolic, recursive identity generator based on fold dynamics.

 It is designed to produce unique, deterministic identity nodes in the format `nXXXXX@alpay.md`, using no randomness, time, hashing, or file persistence.
-Every fold carries deformation memory, and the system supports fold continuation and resolution purely from signal fingerprints.
+Every fold carries deformation memory, and the system supports fold continuation, resolution, comparison, and public address formatting purely from signal fingerprints.

 ---